Angus beef, blue cheese, pear, and

 for 30 minutes.
 This will help them to firm up so they don’t break while cooking.

 Before you cook the beef burgers, cook the pancetta (or bacon) first.
-This will flavor the oil to cook the burger patties in.
+This will flavour the oil to cook the burger patties in.
 Take a large skillet or frying pan and heat over a medium/high heat.
 When hot, add the oil and cook the pancetta in batches until crispy.
 Remove and set aside until

 you assemble the burgers later.

 To cook the burger patties, turn the heat down to medium (if the temperature is too high they will cook on the outside, but will be raw on the inside) and cook in two batches so you do not overcrowd the pan.
-Cook for 6-10 minutes on each side or until cooked to your liking, cutting the center open to check if you need.
+Cook for 6-10 minutes on each side or until cooked to your liking, cutting the centre open to check if you need.
 Place the cooked patties in the preheated oven while you repeat.
 You can also add the brioche buns and the pancetta to the oven to be warmed in the final 5 minutes if you like.

 While the burger patties are cooking make the mayo and pear slaw.
 For the mayo, combine all of the ingredients together in a bowl and mash